-The slightly higher product gross profit margin for the year ended December 31, 2017, as compared with the year ended December 31, 2016, was due to manufacturing efficiencies and product cost reductions on some of our newer products, partially offset by a \$7.8 million litigation settlement charge related to a license and supply agreement recognized in cost of revenue during the first quarter of 2017, and a \$7.1 million MDET refund in 2016.
+Product gross profit for the year ended December 31, 2017, increased by 18% to \$1.8 billion, or 70.5% of product revenue, compared with \$1.5 billion, or 69.8% of product revenue, for the year ended December 31, 2016.
+The slightly higher 2017 product gross profit was due to manufacturing efficiencies and product cost reductions on some of our newer products, partially offset by a \$7.8 million litigation settlement charge related to a license and supply agreement recognized in cost of revenue during the first quarter of 2017, and a \$7.1 million MDET refund in 2016.
 In December 2015, the Consolidated Appropriations Act, 2016 (the "Appropriations Act") was signed into law.
 The Appropriations Act included a two-year moratorium on MDET such that medical device sales in 2016 and 2017 were exempt from the excise tax.
-New legislation was passed in January 2018 such that MDET will be delayed until January 1, 2020.
+New legislation was passed in January 2018 such that MDET will be delayed in until January 1, 2020.